-The classic ratio for an Aperol Spritz is 3 parts dry prosecco to 2 parts Aperol and a splash of sparkling water.
+The classic ratio for an Aperol Spritz is 3-2-1 as in 3 parts dry prosecco to 2 parts Aperol and one splash of sparkling water.
 However, some people like equal parts Aperol to Prosecco while others like it watered down.
 Start with the ratio below and alter it to your taste.

 Garnish With A Lemon Or Orange Slice

 The slice of lemon or orange isn’t just for looks — it gives a lot of flavor to the drink, so don’t forget it!

 There are all sorts of modern twists on the classic Aperol Spritz, from making a White Spritz to varying the alcohol, as we mentioned above.
 These are some more modern takes on the Aperol Spritz, from adding in mezcal to making it frozen!